Dohiii/Devops-projects-terraform-actions/wordpress-rds-ter-ansible/README.md

 ansible-vault create secret_vars.yml
 ```

-Inside the file, include variables like the following:
+Inside the file, include variables like the following (variables will be used in setup_wordpress.yml):

 ```yaml
 db_host: "host"